Ecommerce Conversion Rates Statistics You Need to See

 When measuring specific KPIs like conversion rate and comparing yours to industry averages, benchmarks for specific devices (smartphone, tablet, and desktop) are also worth considering.

-We know that online shoppers are growingly inclined towards smartphones and tablets to make an online purchase.
-Therefore, as an e-commerce business owner, it’s vital to know which conversion benchmarks you should be aiming for on a smartphone.
+We know that online shoppers are growingly inclined towards smartphones and tablets to make online purchases.
+Therefore, as an e-commerce business owner, it's vital to know which conversion benchmarks you should aim for on a smartphone is vital.

 For higher conversions on mobile, we recommend you start optimizing your conversion rates: